A well crafted ad will:

 The choices you make reinforce who you believe yourself to be, who you wish to become and who you desire others to believe you are.
 The nucleus of all of this?
 Your values.
 The brands that identify and reflect your values will be the ones you eagerly open your wallet to.

-Here are three examples of brands using values to influence you:
+Here are two examples of brands using values to influence you:

 If you share the brands values, they call you a customer.
 If you don’t, well…